Longtime Democratic insider Tim Mapes guilty in Illinois perjury trial

 He faces up to 20 years in prison on the obstruction count, while the perjury charges carry up to five years behind bars.

-Though the charges are fairly straightforward, the trial has been filled with political intrigue surrounding the decline of Madigan’s decades-long grip on power, including testimony about the #MeToo-era sexual harassment scandal that consumed the speaker’s office and led to Mapes’ abrupt ouster in June 2018.
+Though the charges were fairly straightforward, the trial has been filled with political intrigue surrounding the decline of Madigan’s grip on power, including testimony about the #MeToo-era sexual harassment scandal that consumed the speaker’s office and led to Mapes’ abrupt ouster in June 2018.

 In her closing argument Wednesday, Assistant U.S. Attorney Julia Schwartz told the jury that Mapes, who had served as Madigan’s chief of staff for more than 25 years, was an insider “who was behind the curtain” of Madigan’s often-secretive political organization, and could have given the grand jury key insight when he testified under a grant of immunity on March 31, 2021.